 Tropes associated with the band:

-- Breakup Breakout: Klaus Dinger formed La Düsseldorf just before Neu!
+- Klaus Dinger formed La Düsseldorf just before Neu!
 75 with latter-day band members Thomas Dinger and Hans Lampe.
 After Neu! officially broke up, La Düsseldorf went on to sell over a million records in Germany and were about as critically lauded as Neu!.

 - Chronological Album Title